mwaltman/3D-Engine/README.md

 [Download engine test](https://raw.github.com/mwaltman/3D-Engine/master/Engine.Test.zip)

 The engine displays the map for which the coordinates are given in 'Level 1.txt'.
 The first line denotes *max x grid position*, *max y grid position* and *max floor/ceiling height*.
-All subsequent lines will denote a single tile at coordinate and is stored as *x grid position*, *y grid position*, *floor height* and *ceiling height*.
+All subsequent lines will denote a 'tile' and is stored as *x grid position*, *y grid position*, *floor height* and *ceiling height*.

 **Controls:**
 - Use W to move forwards, S to move backwards and A and D to strafe left and right.